 Rinse drumsticks thoroughly under cold running water.
-Pat dry with a kitchen towel and set aside.
+Pat dry and set aside.

 Now, prepare the marinade.
 Crush garlic in a small bowl and add salt, pepper, basil, parsley, and olive oil.
 Mix all well and generously brush drumsticks.
 Refrigerate for 1 hour.

-Meanwhile, add a couple of dried wooden branches in your nearly smokeless Breeo fire pit.
-Start the fire with wooden matches and then add 4-5 hardwood logs.
-Let the fire burn for 15-20 minutes and then add charcoal – about 20-25 briquets.
-After about 15 minutes, you will notice the coals starting to glow.
-Spread the coals over the fire pit and you’re ready to prepare the sauce.
+Meanwhile, add a couple of dried wooden branches in your Breeo® smokeless fire pit.
+Start the fire with wooden matches and then add 4 - 5 hardwood logs.
+Let the fire burn for down to just a little more than coals.

 Using a sharp paring knife, peel and finely chop onions.
-Rinse and chop tomatoes making sure to reserve all the liquid.
+Rinse and chop tomatoes keeping as much tomato juice as you can.
 Set aside.